ioBroker/ioBroker.mqtt/README.md

 * (Apollon77) Optimize the automatic folder creation and allow to automatically overwrite these objects when needed

 ### 2.7.0 (2022-03-09)
-* (Apollon77) Prevent Client or server to overwrite the own info.connection state
+* (Apollon77) Prevent Client or server to overwrite the own `info.connection` state
 * (Apollon77) replace # and + characters by _ when publishing a value because these characters are forbidden when publishing for most brokers

 ### 2.6.2 (2022-03-03)
-* (Apollon77) If datatypes of objects change during an adapter run, adjust datatype of mqtt.X.* objects to "mixed" to prevent issues
+* (Apollon77) If data types of objects change during an adapter run, adjust datatype of `mqtt.X.*` objects to "mixed" to prevent issues

 ### 2.6.1 (2022-02-25)
 * (Apollon77) Fix object structure sync for server usage